Why Installing Windows & Doors Correctly is so Important

 - Don't attach windows by putting screws through the shims.
 Put the screw either just above or below, then remove the shims when the window is secured.
 Shims will offer little insulation value, and are most likely wet when purchased and installed, so as they dry they will shrink and allow air to leak out and in.

 - Block supports: windows will often come with wooden support blocks on the bottom, or they are usually added in the form of shims or small blocks of plywood or OSB sheathing.
 They are necessary to allow a bottom space for insulation.
 But they are only necessary during installation - once windows are screwed in place, they are supported and the blocks can be removed.
-If you are using spray foam do either side of the blocks, and when it sets remove the blocks and insulate in those empty spaces.
 Wooden blocks will create a thermal bridge under your window, and a cold spot that will create condensation.
-You could also replace the wooden blocks with foam or rigid mineral wool and eliminate the problem all together.
-We have found using mineral wool insulation (Roxul Comfortboard) makes leveling and placing windows quite easy.
-It is somewhat compressible and it holds its R value when compressed, and it isn't harmed by moisture the way fiberglass insulation can be.
+Instead you can use blocks of ffoam or rigid mineral wool and eliminate the problem all together.
+We have found using mineral wool insulation makes leveling and placing windows quite easy.
+It is somewhat compressible and it holds its R-value when compressed, and it isn't harmed by moisture the way fiberglass insulation can be.

 - Create a durable air seal: low-expanding spray foam is commonly used around windows, which works fine for its insulation value but it is not flexible enough to withstand the normal shifting and still provide an air seal.
 Adding a bead of acoustic seal, caulking or taping window frames to rough openings can be a quick and easy step that will further reduce any risk of air leakage between window frames and rough openings.